School of Community Health and Midwifery

 Carol is a registered nurse and midwife who has worked in academia since 2004.
 Carol joined UCLan in 2017 as a Senior lecturer and course leader for pre-registration midwifery.

+In September 2017 she was appointed to the role of Principal lecturer/ Lead midwife for education (LME), a strategic role involving quality assurance of midwifery educational provision.
 Carol’s interest in education stems from her role as an Advanced Life Support in Obstetrics (ALSO) instructor.

 Carol teaches across pre-registration and CPD programmes providing pastoral, educational and research support, and has a keen interest in inter-professional learning.